English

 English 9 further develops competency in reading, writing, speaking, listening, viewing, and representing, and includes further emphasis on sentence, paragraph and essay construction as supported by the writing process.
 Mechanical structures, such as usage, grammar, and punctuation are also reinforced.
 Students learn the structure of the expository essay and are introduced to the persuasive essay.
 Students continue to develop analytical skills in poetry, short stories and novels.
 Public speaking is taught informally.

-English 10 (please choose 1 of the 6 options)
+English 10(please choose 1 of the 6 options)

 Creative Writing and Composition 10

-Creative Writing and Composition 10 is designed for students who have an interest in developing their skills in written communication in a variety of contexts, including creative expression.
+Creative Writing and Composition 10 is an English Studies 10 class designed for students who have an interest in developing their skills in written communication in a variety of contexts, including creative expression.
 The course provides students with opportunities to think critically as they study authors and texts related to the craft, extend and refine their writing, and explore personal and cultural identities, memories, and stories in a wide range of genres.
 Within a supportive community of writers, students will work individually and collaboratively to develop their craft through processes of drafting, reflecting, and revising to build a body of work and evidence of writing that displays a refinement of skills and exploration of themes and ideas.

 Pre-AP English 10

-- Students are expected to have a minimum of Proficient (80%) in English 9.
+Students are expected to have a minimum of Proficient (80%) in English 9.

 (A required summer reading assignment must be completed as part of this course.)

-This course is designed to prepare students for AP English Literature and Composition in grade 12 and continues with close reading and in-depth analysis of selected texts.
-Students will improve their writing in a variety of ways such as the persuasive, the expository and the literary essays, and will also examine their writing process in order to become effectual writers.
+Pre-AP English 11 is designed to prepare students for AP English Literature and Composition in grade 12 and continues with close reading and in-depth analysis of selected texts.
+Students will improve their writing in a variety of ways with a focus on literary analysis essays and will also examine their writing process in order to become effectual writers.
+As with all of the English 11 options, students may move on from this class to any of the English 12 options.

 Creative Writing 11